Cloud Backup FAQ

 - Google Cloud backup – many choose a cloud backup solution that can move and manage data across Standard, Nearline and Coldline storage with native integration, plus support backup and recovery of GSuite.

 - Oracle database backup – many opt for a cloud backup solution that supports Oracle database backup and the Oracle Cloud environments.
 An ideal cloud backup solution could migrate workloads to the Oracle Cloud and efficiently backup Oracle databases.

-Even SaaS solutions need backup – enterprise data protection can accommodate Office 365 backup. a unified Office 365 backup solution for Exchange Online, SharePoint Online, OneDrive for Business and more.
+Even SaaS solutions need backup – enterprise data protection can accommodate Metallic Backup for Microsoft 365. a unified Microsoft 365 backup solution for Exchange Online, SharePoint Online, OneDrive for Business and more.

 It’s a rapidly changing cloud world.
 The top cloud providers – Microsoft Azure, Amazon AWS, Google Cloud Platform – are growing rapidly.
 Each is opening up cloud data centers in specific global locations to accommodate local data privacy regulation or regional innovation demands.

 Each public cloud also offers multiple types of storage locations.
 Data that will be needed quickly and frequently should be stored in an easily accessible storage option.
 Choices could include Microsoft Azure Hot access tier, Amazon AWS S3-IA, or Google Cloud Platform Nearline storage.

 Data that is not needed frequently – such as archive data – can be stored in a lower cost, less accessible storage location.
 Archive data typically lives in locations like Microsoft Azure Archive Storage or AWS Glacier.

 Enterprises, government organizations and educational institutions of all sizes, geographies and backgrounds are choosing multiple cloud backup locations.